levigilbert/godot-LDtk-import/README.md

 2. Add a String Field Type
 3. Set the Field Identifier to: `NodeType`
 4. Set the Default Value to the type of Node
+5. Any fields added to the entity can be added as metadata if the option is set when importing (retrieve using the function 'get_meta()' on the object after importing)

 Current node options are:
 1. If not using Custom Entities: